French Business Culture, Doing Business in France, and Facts About France’s Culture

 NOTE: Any score of less or more than 10 points is significant when it comes to a noticeable difference.

 As you can see, compared to Germany, the Netherlands, and the UK, the French score relatively high on hierarchy, and are still quite individualistic (the 75 score on Loyalty).
-This makes that the French will accept (not per se respect) that they have a boss, but, if or when the boss does not pay attention, might pursue their own individualistic agenda.
+This means that the French will accept (not per se respect) that they have a boss, but, if or when the boss does not pay attention, might pursue their own individualistic agenda.

 For that reason, it is important to informally inspect what your (French) people are doing.
-This way of management style or doing business in France would very much demotivate a Brit or a German worker.
+This way of management style or doing business in France would very much demotivate a British or a German worker.

 Another striking difference between the other three countries in the above table is the relatively high score on Predictability by the French.
 What does this mean?